Lab-Topology-Builder/LTB-K8s-Backend/docs/test-concepts.md

 # Test Concept

-## Introduction

-The approaches and methodologies used to test the LTB K8s Backend components, including the scope, tools, strategies and environment are described in this document.
-Moreover, the types of tests that are going to be performed are also identified.

-## Scope
+## Overview

-The scope of the tests is to ensure that the LTB K8s Backend components are working as expected.
-The following tests are going to be performed on the LTB K8s Backend components:
+This document outlines the approaches, methodologies, and types of tests that will be used to ensure the LTB K8s Backend components are functioning as expected.

+## Test categories

+The tests will primarily focus on the following category:

-- **Functionality and Logic**: Automated integration tests, the LTB K8s Backend will be tested to see how it behaves when integrated with other components of the LTB application.
-For example, how the operator functions in a Kubernetes cluster with a K8s API server and other resources.
+- *Functionality and Logic*: This includes automated integration tests to evaluate how the LTB K8s Backend interacts with other components of the LTB application, such as the operator's function in a Kubernetes cluster with a K8s API server and other resources.

-The tests listed below will be performed if the time permits and how they are going to be performed will be decided later:

-- Security
-- Performance
-- Availability
+Testing in the other categories, such as Security and Performance, will be considered later time and their specifics will be determined accordingly.

 ## Tools

 The tools that are going to be used to perform the tests are: